iamaarati/m4a_to_wav/README.md

-# m4a_to_wav
+# m4a_to_wav using ffmpeg (Media Transcoding)
 Convert m4a file to wav file in python
 # M4A to WAV Converter

 This Python script converts all `.m4a` files in a specified directory to `.wav` format using FFmpeg.